 So the answer to your question is "Yes", although obviously there are limitations to any surgical/medical procedures.

-Can I change my eye shape?
+Can I change my eye shape with eyelid surgery?